johanpiquet/jopiProjectTemplates/projects_v2/tutorial/project/src/mod_learning/@routes/aboutRoutes/ABOUT.md

 # About

-Each folder in the `@routes` directory match an url segment.
+Each folder in the `@routes` directory match a URL segment.
 Example: the folder '@routes/my/url/route' match `http://localhost:3000/my/url/route`.

 Here whe have four subfolder: